- 2021-22 Tuition Fees

 Research degree tuition fees

 Research degree students pay tuition-fees for each academic year that they are registered, until their thesis is submitted.
-Tuition fees are due for payment in full by the start of each academic year.
+Tuition fees are due for payment in full two weeks prior to the start of each academic year.
 The following sections outline the tuition fees a research degree student can expect to pay for the duration of their course, dependant on their mode of study.

 - Full-time study